MoodDrop/MoodDrop/replit.md

-# Hushed Haven - Anonymous Emotional Expression Platform
+# MoodDrop - Emotional Wellness & Growth Platform

 ## Overview

-Hushed Haven is a full-stack web application that provides a safe, anonymous space for users to express their emotions through text or voice messages.
-Whether experiencing joy, excitement, sadness, anger, anxiety, or any other feeling, users can share freely in this judgment-free zone.
-The platform features a clean mobile-first design with comprehensive admin moderation tools and persistent PostgreSQL database storage for production reliability.
+MoodDrop is a full-stack web application that provides a safe space for users to express their emotions through text or voice messages.
+The platform has evolved from anonymous-only to supporting user accounts while maintaining anonymous posting capability.
+Users share feelings, receive supportive affirmations, access comfort resources, and watch their emotional journey bloom in a visual Mood Garden.
+The platform features a clean mobile-first design, comprehensive admin moderation tools, engagement features (streaks, insights, favorites), and persistent PostgreSQL database storage for production reliability.

 ## User Preferences